ypid/dotfiles/README.md

 Key name      | Comment
 ------------- | -------------
 Level5 Shift  | This key is in my configuration the <> button.
-+             | Seperator for keys
++             | Separator for keys
-anything else | is either a usual key name or a regular expression to specific a range of keys
+anything else | is either a usual key name or a regular expression to specify a range of keys

 ## Window manager (Gnome3)